MATHEMATICS: STATEMENT OF INTENT

 Mathematics is an essential foundation of many other subjects across the curriculum and prepares students for life beyond education in the home, in the workplace and at leisure.
-At Christ the King we provide a Mathematics curriculum which promotes the diversity of Mathematics in the world around us and instils in students fundamental skills that will become vital in an ever changing and advancing society.
+At Christ the King Catholic High School, we provide a Mathematics curriculum which promotes the diversity of Mathematics in the world around us and instils in students fundamental skills that will become vital in an ever changing and advancing society.

 Students in Key Stage 3 follow a curriculum consisting of number; algebra; shape, space and measure; and handling data.
-Students then learn how to use and apply the knowledge and skills they have learnt in these areas to real life situations and in problem solving activities.
-We are keen to ensure that all students perform to the best of their ability and receive a teaching programme tailored to their individual needs.
-Students are assessed twice each year and their progress tracked against their target levels.
-This information allows us to identify students who would benefit from extra support from our higher level teaching assistant.
+Students then learn how to use and apply the knowledge and skills they have learnt in these areas to real life situations, and in problem solving activities such as participating in The Oil Trading game, during which the students have had the opportunity to meet and question professional stockbrokers.